About the Amps dashboard¶

 Use the Granularity field to set the granularity of the charts shown for Amps consumption.
 Choose one of Daily, Weekly, or Monthly.

-Use the Tenant dropdown to view Amps for all tenants, only your production tenant, or only sandboxes.
+Use the Environment field to view the dashboard for all tenants, only your production tenant, only sandboxes, or a specific sandbox.
 Choose one of All, Production, or Sandbox.

 For example, set the date range to “Last 90 days”, and then choose “weekly” and “sandboxes” to view Amps consumption for all sandboxes during the last 90 days, with consumption shown by week.